 Means "plank", from Old French, itself from Late Latin planca

 .
 This could have referred to a person who lived by a plank bridge over a stream, someone who was thin, or a carpenter.

 Possibly from the name of a field where cattle fodder was grown, from German Bletsch

 From the name of a town in Pomerania, Poland (formerly part of Germany).
 In Polish it is called Połczyn.

 PRINZ German, Jewish

-Means "dweller in a clearing" or "clearer of woodland" from the Middle High German riute
+Means "judge" in German, from Middle High German rihtære

 meaning "rider, knight", a cognate of RYDER